auth0/docs/articles/architecture-scenarios/spa-api/part-2.md

 ### Create a Rule to validate token scopes

-The final step in this process is to create a Rule which will validate that the scopes contained in an `Access Token` is valid based on the permissions assigned to the user.
-Any scopes which are not valid for a user should be removed from the `Access Token`.
+The final step in this process is to create a Rule which will validate that the scopes contained in an Access Token is valid based on the permissions assigned to the user.
+Any scopes which are not valid for a user should be removed from the Access Token.

 In your Auth0 Dashboard, go to the **Rules** tab.
 You should see the Rule created by the Authorization Extension: